haolian9/normalascii.nvim/readme.md

 normalascii
 ---

-set rime to ascii mode after you left nvim's insert mode through dbus lib.
+turn on rime's ascii mode after you left nvim's insert mode.

 ## status: experimental
 it may crash nvim